andreysaf/andreysaf/README.md

 ### Director of Product @Apryse
 I am a product leader who started my career as a software engineer then transitioned to consulting, sales engineering and then product.
 I had a fantastic experience transitioning a sales/engineering-led start-up (PDFTron) to a product-led mid-size company.
-Now I manage a portfolio of products and lead a team of five talented product managers at Apryse.
+I am currently leading a team of 5 Product Managers and managing a diverse product portfolio that includes SDKs and UI products.

 Development Experience:
 - Frontend: JS, TS, React, Angular, Vue